s292567/SE2-G12/Retrospective-Template.md

 ## QUALITY MEASURES

 - Unit Testing:
-  - Total hours estimated
+  - Total hours estimated: 4h
-  - Total hours spent
+  - Total hours spent: 3h 30m
-  - Nr of automated unit test cases
+  - Nr of automated unit test cases: 15
-  - Coverage (if available)
+  - Coverage (if available): *--not calculated--*
+  > For a complete and exhaustive unit testing, more time is needed.
 - E2E testing:
   - Total hours estimated
   - Total hours spent
+  > Done with postman, calling the APIs and endpoints, but not estimated nor tracked.
 - Code review
   - Total hours estimated
   - Total hours spent
+  > Done in preparation for the demo?

 ## ASSESSMENT